November 7th, 2019 by Fix Auto USA

 Next comes the top coat refinish process.
 To apply the paint, we move your vehicle to a special paint booth designed to mimic the conditions of the factory.
 This provides a dust-free, controlled environment that allows us to bake the paint at the high temperatures needed to deliver a factory-quality finish.
 We then add a protective clear coat to give the top coat a showroom gloss.
 Finally, we use special equipment to polish the paint.
 This ensures the repaired parts match the material’s texture of the undamaged parts.

 As a final quality control measure, we use a completed repairs checklist to verify the quality and finish of your repairs.
-We clean any nooks and crannies that may have gathered dust during the repairs, and apply a clear coat glaze to the new paint.
+We clean any nooks and crannies that may have gathered dust during the repairs.
 Your car is now ready to be delivered to you.